Longitudinal Study: Developing a Law Student Profile

 In 2014 first year law students at UC (and also at the University of Auckland and University of Waikato) were surveyed at the beginning and end of year.
 These surveys provided demographic data as well as information on student wellbeing, reasons for studying law.
 It also asked students which skills students felt were important for their future careers, and which skills students felt they would be taught throughout their law degree.

 In 2015 the third capture of data occurred, with the same cohort of students being surveyed again, to see how their answers changed as they progress through the law degree.
-A pilot survey of employers was conducted in order to understand which skills they feel are important for employability of law students.
-A full employer survey will be carried out in 2016.
+Additionally, a pilot survey of employers was conducted in order to understand which skills they feel are important for employability of law students.

 What have we learnt so far?

 The surveys conducted so far have provided some very interesting insights.
-The full reports of the first and second phases are now available, but here are some interesting results from the 2015 survey:
+The full reports of the first , second and third phases are now available, but here are some interesting results from the 2015 survey:

 - To provide information which will result in developers of student profiles having available to them a set of data that reflects the wishes and desires of law students, law graduates and law graduate employers (whether law firms, government departments, businesses or community organisations).